 Here’s but one example from Frank Turek: “And if it is true that Jesus really did come and say and do the things that the New Testament writers say he did, then whatever he teaches is true because if he rose from the dead he was god; if he taught that there will be an intervention then there will be.”

 I agree that there are serious problems with Turek’s argument.
-The biggest is, of course, the initial supposition, but the truth claim relies on Jesus being omniscient, and he taught that there would be an intervention within the lifetimes of some of his disciples, but there wasn’t.
+The biggest is, of course, the initial supposition, but the truth claim relies on Jesus being omniscient, and we know he wasn’t because he taught that there would be a divine intervention within the lifetimes of some of his disciples, but there wasn’t.

 The second and perhaps most obvious flaw with miracles is that they almost always commit either an Argument from Ignorance or a Personal Incredulity Fallacy… Throughout history there have been numerous accounts of flightiness animals raining from the sky… Now of course, it’s fair to say that flightless animals don’t just fall from the sky, but one can’t simple assert that a miracle has occurred simply because there’s “no other explanation”… that would be, and is, an outrageous Argument form Ignorance!